Lina Wertmüller: Style and themes

 This is particularly evident in a film like The Seduction of Mimi.
 This positions Mimi (played by Giannini) as an impossibly inept and simple man who fully embodies the notion of Italian machismo, as he fumbles his way through a world that throws a variety of ideologies and economic positions at him, all of which he readily inhabits.
 Mimi is perpetually successful in his performance of these roles, despite the audience's awareness of their inauthenticity that results from a diegetic acknowledgement of Mimi's hapless ignorance.
 This element of critique in the film functions as one example of one of the most prevalent themes in Wertmüller's work, a desire to deconstruct and subvert the institutions and social ideologies of a capitalist modernity.
 This socialist-inflected politicization of class and the institution are also extended to sexuality and gender.
 Most of her films deploy these elements in conjunction with her affection for the theatrical in such a way that creates a unique concoction that is undeniably within the generic confines of Commedia all’italiana.
 According to Peter Bondanella, "Wertmüller's work combined a concern with topical political issues and the conventions of traditional Italian grotesque comedy".

+Wertmüller is known for her whimsically prolix movie titles.
+For instance, the full title of Swept Away is Swept away by an unusual destiny in the blue sea of August.
+These titles were invariably shortened for international release.
+She is entered in the Guinness Book of Records for the longest film title.
+The previously mentioned Blood Feud has the full name of Un fatto di sangue nel comune di Siculiana fra due uomini per causa di una vedova.
+Si sospettano moventi politici.
+Amore-Morte-Shimmy.
+Lugano belle.
+Tarantelle.
+Tarallucci e vino, which totals 179 characters.